Writing-RL: Advancing Long-form Writing via Adaptive Curriculum Reinforcement Learning: Experiments

 \subsection{Results}

-As detailed in Table~\ref{tab:results}, the evaluation results demonstrate that models trained with Writing-RL outperform other models across all the three benchmarks.
-Specifically, \textit{Llama3.1-8B-Writing-RL (Ours)} achieves the highest average score of 87.14, with \textit{Qwen2.5-7B-Writing-RL (Ours)} follows with an average of 84.49, both showing strong performance in 7B-level.
-Notably, our trained models exhibit long-form writing capabilities that match or even surpass those of proprietary models, positioning them as strong open-source alternatives for long-form generation tasks.
+\textbf{Remarkable Writing Performance Gains.} As shown in Table~\ref{tab:results}, the results demonstrate that our models outperform others across the benchmarks.
+Specifically, \textit{Llama3.1-8B-Writing-RL} achieves the highest average score of 87.29, and \textit{Qwen2.5-7B-Writing-RL} follows with an average of 84.49, both showing strong performance at their scale.
+Furthermore, our approach scales effectively to larger models, yielding substantial improvements as evidenced by \textit{Qwen2.5-14B-Writing-RL} achieving an outstanding average score of 88.53.
+Notably, our trained models exhibit long-form writing capabilities that match or even surpass those of proprietary models, positioning them as strong open-source alternatives for long-form generation.

+\textbf{SFT Encounters Data Saturation.} We observe distinct performance trends when applying RL and SFT to relatively strong models.

+Despite using identically constructed datasets, we observe a marginal performance regression in \textit{Qwen2.5-7B-WritingBench-SFT (24k)} relative to its counterpart \textit{Qwen2.5-7B-WritingBench-SFT (12k)}.
+Furthermore, the models continuously fine-tuned with high-quality references in the RL dataset, namely \textit{Llama3.1-8B-Reference-SFT} and \textit{Qwen2.5-7B-Reference-SFT}, also show minimal performance gain, or even slight degradation.
+This observation potentially underscores the phenomenon of data saturation, where as the model gets stronger, it is harder to construct SFT data to effectively further improve model capability.

-Meanwhile, we observe distinct performance trends when applying RL and SFT to relatively strong models.
-Despite utilizing identically constructed datasets from the same expert model and agent pipeline, the fine-tuned model on 24k samples exhibits performance equivalent to, or slightly below, that of the variant trained with 12k samples.
-This observation potentially underscores the phenomenon of data saturation, where beyond a certain capability threshold, simply increasing data volume fails to enhance model performance.
-In contrast, models continuously trained by reinforcement learning, such as \textit{Llama3.1-8B-Writing-RL (Ours)} compared to \textit{Llama3.1-8B-WritingBench-SFT} within the same model family, demonstrate consistent performance improvements and thereby indicates the promising potential of RL to further advance model capabilities where SFT encounters limitations.
+\textbf{RL Leads to Further Improvements.} In contrast, models trained by Writing-RL demonstrate consistent improvements and thereby indicate the promising potential of RL to further advance model capability where SFT encounters limitations.

+\textbf{Robustness Across RL Algorithms.} Applied to the Qwen2.5-7B backbone, the GRPO variant yields an average score of 84.51, performing comparably to PPO.
+GRPO shows a slight edge in creative writing, whereas PPO leads marginally on WritingBench and LongBench-Write.
+While minor task-specific variances exist, the overall parity confirms that the performance gains are fundamentally driven by data quality, reward design, and curriculum strategy, rendering the framework highly effective regardless of the underlying RL optimizer.